 - We recommend having posters printed by UofSC Printing Services on vinyl, rather than paper, for cost savings.
 Coupons may also be available.

-On presentation day, the Exhibit Hall (Columbia Metropolitan Convention Center lower level) will open 30 minutes prior to the beginning of your session, and displays must be up by the start time.
+On presentation day, the poster rooms will open 30 minutes prior to the beginning of your session, and displays must be up by the start time.
 All materials must be removed immediately after the session.
 If you have to leave early, you must make arrangements for removal.
 Any items left will be thrown away.

 The Office of Undergraduate Research has prepared a variety of support documents designed to help undergraduate presenters make the most of their presentations.